cayesoneira/CalSat/README.md

-# CalSat
+# W-CalSat atmospheric treatment and power calculations
 Some jupyter notebooks and files needed to calculate atmospheric attenuations and signal-related stuff for the Calibration Satellite in the W-band, W-CalSat.
+The files are ready to give a .png figure as output.
+It is programmed to use in Windows.
+To repeat the calculations we did just download the repositoy, install the [am software](https://lweb.cfa.harvard.edu/~spaine/am/) and run the notebooks.